cocotb/cocotb/documentation/source/protocol_extension.rst

 Naming convention
 -----------------

-A cocotb extension module must begin by `cocotb_` and terminate with protocol name.
+A cocotb extension module must begin by `cocotbext.` and terminate with protocol name.

-For exemple, with spi the module extension is `cocotb_spi`.
+For exemple, with spi the module extension is `cocotbext.spi`.

 Bus driver
 ----------